Horpeyemi007/HYBRID-STORAGE-WITH-AWS-S-FILE-GATEWAY/README.md

 ### Note

-After, all command has been successfully...then visit the AWS storage gateway console and under the file share option, copy the mount option for your PC to be used locally.
+After all command has been successfully...then visit the AWS storage gateway console and under the file share option, copy the mount option for your PC to be used locally.